 You are welcome to instead submit your application via post or in person at our office in the Lion Arts Centre, cnr Morphett St and North Tce, Adelaide, 5000 (open Tuesday to Friday, 9.30-4pm).
 Please let us know if you would prefer not to submit a written application and we can arrange a time to meet to talk through your application process.

-Applications will close on 31 January 2022, with selected participants notified shortly afterwards and program activities commencing in mid-February 2022.
+Applications will close at midnight on Monday the 13th of February, with selected participants notified shortly afterwards and program activities commencing in March.

 For any information, please call or email us at 08 8212 4276 or [email protected]